ibm-cloud-docs/hs-crypto/initialize_hsm.md

     {: pre}

     When prompted, enter an administrator name and a password to protect the file.
 You must remember the password.
 If the password is lost, the signature key cannot be used.

+  * To select the administrator to sign the command, use the command:
+    ```
+    ibmcloud tke sigkey-sel
+    ```
+    {: pre}

+    A list of signature key files found on the workstation is displayed.
+When prompted, enter the key number of the signature key file to select for signing subsequent administrative commands.
+If a signature key file is already selected for signing administrative commands, this is indicated when the list of signature key files is displayed.

+    **Tip**: The command to exit imprint mode must be signed by a domain administrator.
+After the domain leaves imprint mode, all commands to the domain must be signed.

 2.  **Load one or more domain administrators in the target domain**